 March 14-16, 8:30 am – Attend The Endangered Apalachicola Conference in Tallahassee.
 The Apalachicola ecosystem has incredible biodiversity and once provided for a booming oyster industry.
 Unfortunately, this ecosystem is now struggling to survive due to a lack of fresh water.
 The problem is so dire, Florida is suing Georgia over its water use!
 The Florida Conservation Coalition invites you to come learn more about this endangered ecosystem.
 After Thursday’s overview of challenges facing the Apalachicola, FCC Chair and former Florida Governor, Bob Graham, will host a special keynote dinner.
 For more information and to purchase tickets, click here.

 Do you know of an upcoming environmental event or meeting you would like to include in the FCC News Brief?
 Send us a quick e-mail and we will include it for you.

 We hope you enjoy this service and find it valuable.
-Our goal is to provide you with the latest environmental news from around the state.
+Our goal is to provide you with the latest and most relevant environmental news for Floridians.
 Our hope is that you will use this information to more effectively and frequently contact your elected representatives, and add your voice to the growing chorus of Floridians concerned about the condition of our environment and the recent direction of environmental policies.

 Please send all suggestions, comments, and criticism to Gladys Delgadillo at firstname.lastname@example.org.